hexojs/site/source/docs/tag-plugins.md

 ```
 {% post_path filename %}
-{% post_link filename [optional text] %}
+{% post_link filename [optional text] [escape] %}
 ```

 You can ignore permalink and folder information, like languages and dates, when using this tag.

 For instance: `{% raw %}{% post_link how-to-bake-a-cake %}{% endraw %}`.

 This will work as long as the filename of the post is `how-to-bake-a-cake.md`, even if the post is located at `source/posts/2015-02-my-family-holiday` and has permalink `2018/en/how-to-bake-a-cake`.

 You can customize the text to display, instead of displaying the post's title.
 Using `post_path` inside Markdown syntax `[]()` is not supported.

+Post's title and custom text are escaped by default.
+You can use the `escape` option to disable escaping.

 For instance: